TheMEMOLab/Bio326-NMBU/Doc/03_Binning.md

 ---

-## Assemblycomparator2 - Qualitative Bin Analysis and Annotation
+## Qualitative Bin Analysis and Annotation

+Now, our bins are created.
+These bins represent individual bacterial and archaeal genomes of the the microbiome in the rumen material that we have sequenced.

-We will use a genomes-to-report pipeline named assemblycomparator2 to characterize the functional potential of our bins.
+We will use a genomes-to-report pipeline named Assemblycomparator2 to characterize the functional potential of our bins.
 You can read more about this pipeline [here]([https://github.com/cmkobel/assemblycomparator2](https://github.com/cmkobel/assemblycomparator2?tab=readme-ov-file#what-analyses-does-it-do)).

 ![image](https://github.com/TheMEMOLab/Bio326-NMBU/assets/5913696/bee98c41-6d96-4985-8bea-5784cb008d8c)
 _Figure showing the jobs that assemblycomparator2 computes on the bins, and in which order.
 This is a directed acyclic graph._